kv - a C++ Library for Verified Numerical Computation

 You can also access to the source code of kv on https://github.com/mskashi/kv .

+The kv library is designed to work without "install" (and therefore "make") but only with the header files in itself.
 The all functions provided by kv library are confined in the namespace of "kv" so that these functions does not compete with other libraries.

 It is recommended to specify the options -O3 (or other possible optimization options) and -DNDEBUG, both of which strongly affect the execution speed (the details of the NDEBUG macro can be found in boost.ublas).
 Additionally remark that the option of -DKV_FASTROUND is available to perform faster interval arithmetics when using an Intel's CPU and a 64bit operating system.